idesmukh/ubuntu-stats-monitor/README.md

-# Ubuntu Server Performance Stats
+# Ubuntu Server Performance Statistics Monitor

 A Bash script to analyze basic server performance statistics on Ubuntu systems.
 It is designed for system monitoring and debugging.